We are developing new nonprofit-owned models of development and financing to help communities close the housing gap.

 We’ve pioneered new, faster methods to bring affordable housing online for people experiencing homelessness.
 By using social impact investment, we’ve demonstrated a replicable way to finance and operate these residences to ensure every veteran has a safe, secure home.

-In 2019-2020, we aim to create affordable housing using this method in five markets to help those communities end veteran homelessness
+In 2019-2020, we aim to create affordable housing using this method in four markets to help those communities end homelessness for target populations.